slel/francy-widget/README.rst

 Sage Usage
 ----------

-This package is usable also within the Sagemath environment:
+This package is usable also within the SageMath environment:

 See the `Sage example notebook <examples/S4.ipynb>`_.

 Tests
 -----